Duties include determining YANA’s mission and agenda, and overseeing governance, impact assessment and financial operations.

 BA, Tufts University; MDiv, Yale Divinity School; PhD, University of Exeter (UK)

 Molly is an ordained Episcopal priest.
 She currently works at The Episcopal Church Center in NY as the Deputy Executive Officer of General Convention.
 Previously, she has served as a hospital chaplain, a parish priest, and as Dean of Formation for the Episcopal Church in CT.
 Molly is a previous co-chair of Young Clergy Women International (an ecumenical organization of clergy women under 40), and has served as a board member for the Society of Scholar Priests.
 Molly previously served on the leadership committee for the YANA New England chapter.

 BA, Princeton; Ph.D., Yale

 Marilyn joined the YANA Board in 2021.
-From 1997 until 2021, Marilyn worked in executive search, serving noted nonprofits and foundations.
+From founding the firm in 1997 until retiring in 2021, she has worked in executive search, serving noted nonprofits and foundations.
 It was the privilege of a lifetime, for instance, to help recruit Darren Walker, now president of Ford Foundation, to his first job in philanthropy nearly 20 years ago.
 It also has been a continuing joy to see the wellspring of interest people have in moving to the nonprofit sector or joining a nonprofit’s board, something to which YANA contributes mightily.